hellosunking/Ktrim/README.md

 ## Outputs explanation
 `Ktrim` outputs the trimmed reads in FASTQ format and key statistics (e.g., the numbers of reads that contains adapters and the number of reads in the trimmed files).

+## Citation
+When referencing, please cite "Sun K (2020) **Ktrim: an extra-fast and accurate adapter- and quality-trimmer for sequencing data.** *Bioinformatics in press*".

 ---
 Please send bug reports to Kun Sun \(sunkun@szbl.ac.cn\).<br />